They're Back: Brady and Patriots win AFC, 36-17 vs Steelers

 Patriots: DB Nate Ebner left with a head injury.

-After winning the AFC East with the conference's top record, New England defeated the Texans 34-16 and the Steelers to reach the Super Bowl.
-They will take on Atlanta, which beat Green Bay 44-21 for the NFC crown.
-Super Bowl 51 will be in Houston on Feb.
+After winning the AFC East with the conference's top record, New England defeated the Texans 34-16 and the Steelers to reach Super Bowl 51 in Houston on Feb.
 5; New England won the 2002 and 2005 Super Bowls after beating Pittsburgh for the AFC championship.

 Comments